HristoKolev/Newsgirl/server/src/Newsgirl.Shared/RpcEngine.md

         catch (Exception exception)
         {
             context.SetResponse(RpcResult.Error($"An error occurred while executing request: {exception.Message}"));
-            context.ReturnVariant = ReturnVariant.TaskOfResult;
         }
     }
 }

 ```

 In an event that the next link in the chain (another middleware or the handler itself) throws an exception, we return an error `RpcResult` to the caller, instead of propagating the exception.
 If you want to set the response from middleware, you need to call `SetResponse` with an object of a valid type.
-You also need to specify the `ReturnVariant` by assigning `context.ReturnVariant` with different values depending on the type of the response object:

-* If the response type is `RpcResult<ResponseType>` the return variant should be `ReturnVariant.TaskOfResultOfResponse`.
-* If the response type is `RpcResult` the return variant should be `ReturnVariant.TaskOfResult`.
-* If the response type is `ResponseType` the return variant should be `ReturnVariant.TaskOfResponse`.

-It is the responsibility of the middleware implementation to assign the correct `ReturnVariant` if it sets the response object.

 ### Supplemental attributes